Cinegy/TsAnalyser/README.md

 # Cinegy TS Analyzer Tool

-Use this tool to view inbound network, RTP and TS packet details.
-Use newly introduced powers to view into the service description tables, and even decode a teletext stream!
+Use this tool to view inbound network, RTP, SRT and plain UDP TS packet details.

-New with V3 - now built with Net Core 3, using single-file-exe features with an integrated runtime, making deployment dependencies incredibly low!
-This also means that operation on Linux and MacOS are possible (although should be considered beta - it is not particularly tested).

-Linux builds, for Intel/AMD 64-bit, and for Arm64, are now created by the AppVeyor build (tested on Ubuntu 16.04 / 18.04 and on RPi4 with 18.04 Arm64).
+Linux builds, for Intel/AMD 64-bit are now created by the AppVeyor build but the general expectation for use on Linux would be to be running inside a Docker Container!

 ## How easy is it?